Documents Eligible for Remote Online Notarization: What You Can (and Can’t) Notarize Online

 Business and Corporate Documents

-RON is widely used for business-related paperwork, including:
+RON is widely used for:

 Operating agreements